LindseySully/streaming-02-multiple-processes/README.md

 - CTRL c
 - CTRL v

-On a Mac the select all, copy, paste hotkeys are:

-- Command a
-- Command c
-- Command v

 Detailed copy/paste instructions (as needed)

 1. To use these keys to transfer your output into a file,